CCD

 The CCD is a major technology for digital imaging.
 In a CCD image sensor, pixels are represented by p-doped MOS capacitors.
 These capacitors are biased above the threshold for inversion when image acquisition begins, allowing the conversion of incoming photons into electron charges at the semiconductor-oxide interface; the CCD is then used to read out these charges.

-Although CCDs are not the only technology to allow for light detection, CCD image sensors are widely used in professional, medical, and scientific applications where high-quality image data is required.
+Although CCDs are not the only technology to allow for light detection (CMOS image sensors introduced in the 1990's are one example), CCD image sensors are widely used in professional, medical, and scientific applications where high-quality image data is required.
 In applications where a somewhat lower quality can be tolerated, such as with notebook webcams, cheaper "Active Pixel Sensors" (APS) are generally used.

 History of CCD Technology